CinemaVision/script.cinemavision/README.md

 You must have a working install of [Kodi](http://kodi.tv/) to use this add-on.

 ## Installing
+All of the CinemaVision add-ons are available for download via the official Kodi repository.
+Development releases can be downloaded from the [CinemaVision.tv](http://cinemavision.tv/) website, which contain work-in-progress features and fixes.

 ## Contributing
+If you'd like to contribute code, just submit a Pull Request for us to review and merge.
+If you'd like to contribute creative content, visit the [CinemaVision.tv](http://cinemavision.tv/) website today!

 ## License
 Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License